Skip to content

 What is a Privacy Request webhook?

-An webhook is an HTTPS callback that you've defined on an execution policy to call an external REST API endpoint either before or after a privacy request executes.
+A privacy request webhook is an HTTPS callback that you've defined on an execution policy to trigger an external REST API endpoint either before or after a privacy request executes.

 Configuration

-The process below will define an https Connection that contains the details to make a request to your API endpoint, and then create a PolicyPreWebhook or a PolicyPostWebhookfor a specific execution policy using that Connection.
+The process below defines an example https Connection with the details for an API endpoint, and then creates a PolicyPreWebhook or a PolicyPostWebhook for a specific execution policy using that Connection.

 Create an HTTPS Connection